CCTV Footage is kept for 30 days

 We are committed to reducing crime and ensuring that Dover district is a safe place to live, work, visit and socialise.
 Working with the Community Safety Partnership, we tackle all forms of anti-social behaviour.

 Part of the way we do this is by using closed circuit television cameras (CCTV).
-CCTV can be found in the towns of Deal, Dover and Sandwich, both in car parks and in public spaces.
-These cameras are monitored from our control centre.
+CCTV can be found in the towns of Deal, Dover, Sandwich and Aylesham, both in car parks and in public spaces.
+These cameras are monitored from our new state of the art control centre in Whitfield.

 With the CCTV scheme we aim to: